scottvr/phart/docs/GHM-LATEX.md

 ----
 ### Epilogue: _Latex Skidmarks_

-And just for fun, if you scrolled _this far_:  here is the text inside the Markdown that creates that diagram with the _I-swear-they're-there_ colors (they just aren't very bright.
-Next time I'll use ANSI's "bright_" variants for each color.)
+And just for fun, if you scrolled _this far_:  here is the text inside the Markdown that creates that diagram in the bullet points up above.
 For the sake of not making you read something ludicrous and _silly ;-)_ I only reproduce the bottom layer of nodes here; you can click to view the source of the page if you really gotta see it all:

 ```